William French Anderson: Forensic medicine

 Anderson is best known in forensic medicine for his forensic analysis of the famous April 11, 1986 FBI firefight which, at the time, was the deadliest firefight in the history of the FBI.
 His analysis, privately printed in 1996, was accepted by the FBI as the official version, and every new FBI agent was given a copy of his report.
 After 10 years, the FBI allowed Anderson to make the report public, and it was published with a new foreword by Paladin Press in 2006.

 Anderson also published a forensic analysis of the Warren Earp killing, as well as a study of the bruises beneath soft body armor when bullets of various calibers strike a person wearing the armor.

 Sexual abuse conviction

 Anderson was arrested on July 30, 2004, on allegations of sexual abuse of a minor girl.
 He was convicted and jailed on July 19, 2006, of three counts of lewd acts upon a child under the age of 14, and one count of continuous sexual abuse.
 On February 2, 2007, he was sentenced to 14 years in prison and ordered to pay $68,000 in restitution, fines, and fees.
-The victim was the daughter of his senior lab scientist and business partner.
-The jury was played a sting meeting recording between Anderson and the victim in which Anderson is heard to say a number of damaging statements.
-He lost all his appeals through the court system, and served his entire sentence, which was shortened based on good behavior.
-He was released from prison on May 17, 2018, and is currently serving a 5-year parole.
+Scientific colleagues regarded his sentence as a 'loss to science'.
+The victim was the daughter of his senior lab scientist and business partner from China.
+The jury was played a recorded conversation between Anderson and the victim in which Anderson is heard saying a number of damaging statements, calling his own behavior “evil.”
+Additional evidence presented at the trial included several emails between Anderson and the victim.
+He was eligible for parole after serving 85 percent of his sentence.
+He was released from prison on May 17, 2018, and served a five-year parole.